pokt-network/docs/content/pokt/wallets.md

 ### Signing Transactions with Ledger
 - Transactions generated in the Pocket Wallet must be signed using the Nano device buttons.
-- The Ledger app provides a series of prompts which can be used to verify the transaction details.
+- The Ledger app provides a series of prompts which can be used to verify the transaction details prior to signing or rejecting.
-- Once signed, the transaction will be submitted to the chain the same as a transaction signed with any of the other methods.

 ## SendWallet